How Much Is Flood Insurance in Florida?

 Flood zones in Florida are determined by the Federal Emergency Management Agency (FEMA) and given a rating to show the likelihood that a home in a certain area will flood.
 The ratings start with a letter, with A and V zones considered to be the highest risk.
 Almost three-quarters of Florida homes are located within flood zones X, C, and B, which are considered to have a moderate risk of flooding; however, more than 20 percent of NFIP flood claims come from low- to moderate-risk areas, according to the National Association of Insurance Commissioners.

 Q. How long does it take to obtain flood insurance in Florida?

 Florida homeowners can purchase flood insurance at any time; however, many flood insurance policies have a 30-day waiting period, meaning the policyholder cannot make a claim within that time frame.
 This is to prevent homeowners from taking out a flood insurance policy only when their home is in the direct line of a tropical storm or hurricane.
 Rather, it’s recommended that homeowners in Florida take out a flood insurance policy upon purchasing a home to make sure they’re covered if their home is damaged by flooding.

 Q. How much does flood insurance cost in Florida?

-The average cost of flood insurance in Florida is $657 per year, though the typical range falls between $194 and $3,877.
+The average flood insurance cost in Florida is $937 per year, though the typical range falls between $194 and $3,877.
 The exact cost for each policyholder will depend on the home’s proximity to water, the flood risk in the area where the home is located, the type of coverage selected, the deductible, and more.
-Homeowners can get an estimated flood insurance cost by contacting several insurance providers for quotes.
+Homeowners can find the cheapest flood insurance in Florida that offers the coverage they need by contacting several insurance providers for quotes.

 Q. What does flood insurance cover in Florida?